-André Strohl
+André Strohl (1887-1977) enhanced

-André Strohl (1887 -1977) was a French physician and physicist.
+André Strohl (1887-1977) was a French physician and physicist.

 Biography

-• 1926 – Professor of Physiological Medicine, University of Paris
+• 1922–1925 – Professor of Physical Medicine, Faculty of Medicine and Pharmacy, Algiers.

-• Died 10 March 1977
+• 10 March 1977 – Died in Paris, following sudden collapse.

 Medical Eponyms

-Guillain – Barré syndrome (1916)
+Guillain-Barré syndrome (1916)

-[*aka Landry palsy; Landry-Guillain–Barré–Strohl syndrome]
+[*aka Landry palsy; Landry-Guillain–Barré–Strohl syndrome; Guillain–Barré–Strohl syndrome]

 Guillain-Barré syndrome is the most common and severe acute inflammatory paralytic neuropathy.
 The classical description of GBS involves rapidly progressive bilateral weakness, usually starting in the distal lower extremities and ascending proximally.